nupta314/basic_text_editor/README.md

 A Basic Text Editor using pyside6

-Implementing Save, Open for now
+Implementing New, Open, Save for now